Unification of Norway

-The Unification of Norway (Norwegian Bokmål: Rikssamlingen) is the process by which Norway merged from several petty kingdoms into a single kingdom, predecessor to modern Kingdom of Norway.
+The Unification of Norway (Norwegian Bokmål: Rikssamlingen) is the process by which Norway merged from several petty kingdoms into a single kingdom, predecessor to the modern Kingdom of Norway.

 History

 King Harald Fairhair is the monarch who is credited by later tradition as having first unified Norway into one kingdom.
 According to the sagas, he ruled Norway from approximately 872 to 930.
 Modern historians, including Claus Krag, assume that his rule may have been limited to the coastal areas of western and southern Norway.
 The tendency in recent research has been to perceive unification of the nation to have been a more time-consuming process.